Glyphosate & Glyphosate Formulations

 - In May 2016, the Joint Food and Agricultural Organization of the United Nations/World Health Organization Meeting on Pesticide Residues concluded that glyphosate is unlikely to pose a carcinogenic risk to humans from exposure in the diet.

-Due to different interpretations of the potential health risks of glyphosate exposure, major public concern about exposure risks, and reported differences in the toxicity of different glyphosate products, NTP is conducting more research on glyphosate and its formulations, including testing the potential genetic and mechanistic toxicity.
+Due to different interpretations of the potential health risks of glyphosate exposure, major public concern about exposure risks, and reported differences in the toxicity of different glyphosate products, NTP has completed additional research on glyphosate and glyphosate-based formulations (GBFs), including testing the potential genetic and mechanistic toxicity.

 Q: When will the data become available?

-A: NTP hopes to make available the data from its genetic toxicity tests by early 2022.
-The data will be placed into the Chemical Effects in Biological Systems database.
-NTP anticipates releasing the oxidative stress data later in 2022.
+A: NTP has made the data from its genetic toxicity tests available in the Chemical Effects and Biological Systems database.
+NTP anticipates releasing the high-throughput screening studies, which include the oxidative stress data, later in 2023.

 Q: What types of things is NTP testing that are related to glyphosate?

-A: NTP is testing glyphosate and several glyphosate-based formulations used for either agricultural or residential purposes.
-Formulations were selected to span a range of glyphosate concentrations.
+A: NTP is testing glyphosate and several GBFs used for either agricultural or residential purposes.
+GBFs were selected to span a range of glyphosate concentrations.
 NTP is also testing (aminomethyl)phosphonic acid (AMPA), a metabolite of glyphosate that is produced by microbes, including the mammalian microbiome.

-Substances are tested in the following cell-based genotoxicity assays, in the presence or absence of an exogenous rat liver metabolic activation system:
+Substances were tested in the following cell-based genotoxicity assays, in the presence or absence of an exogenous rat liver metabolic activation system:

 Presentations